focal-lab/focal-website-2/content/positions/field-crew-member-undergrad/index.md

 ## Work schedule

 The default work schedule will generally consist of 8 10-hour days, followed by 6 days off (80 work hours every 2 weeks), beginning and ending on Wednesdays.
 The 8-day periods will likely include 1-3 days of office work, usually the last of the 8 days, to document the previous field period and prepare for the next.
 Some but not all of this office work may be performed remotely.
 Travel between Davis and the field sites, and between field sites, is included in work hours.
-The 1-3 office days (10-30 hours) may be spread over more shorter work days if practical and preferred.
-The incumbent is expected to coordinate schedules with fellow crew members and the crew leader to achieve the greatest efficiency.
+The 1-3 office days (10-30 hours) every two weeks may be spread over more shorter work days if practical and preferred.
+The incumbent is expected to coordinate schedules with fellow crew member and the crew leader to achieve the greatest efficiency.

 During fire season, smoke and fire hazards may necessitate rapid adjustments to work location or schedule (e.g., shifting departure and/or return dates to avoid hazardous fire weather conditions).
 In the event of extended periods of fire or smoke hazards, the position supervisor will work to identify alternative work locations that avoid hazards, but during peak fire season, continuous full-time employment cannot be guaranteed.